syncfusion-content/wpf-docs/wpf/Autocomplete/Autocomplete-and-filtering.md

 ## SearchItemPath

-The [SearchItemPath](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTextBoxExt~SearchItemPath.html) property specifies the property path, by which the filtering has to be done.
+The [SearchItemPath](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTextBoxExt~SearchItemPath.html) property specifies the suggestion items path, by which the filtering has to be done.

 {% tabs %}
 {% highlight xaml %}